How Does a Home Equity Line of Credit Work?

 Your financial institution may limit which types of occupancy are eligible for a HELOC.
 For example, BECU offers a HELOC for a primary residence, second home, vacation home, investment property or rental property.

-Is HELOC Interest Tax Deductible?
+Is a HELOC Interest Tax Deductible?

-HELOC interest may be tax-deductible, but the eligibility depends on factors such as how you used the funds and the tax year.
-Consult with your financial advisor, tax advisor or attorney for advice, and read more at the Internal Revenue Service (IRS) website.
+HELOC interest may be tax-deductible, but eligibility depends on factors such as how you used the funds and the tax year.
+Consult with your financial advisor, tax advisor or attorney for advice, and read more at the Internal Revenue Service website.

-Which is Better?
-A HELOC or Home Equity Loan
+Which Is Better?
+A HELOC or Home Equity Loan?

 If you make the bulk of your large purchases immediately or have one project in mind, a home equity loan could be a better fit.
 But you may prefer a HELOC if you'll use the money for multiple projects over an extended period.
-(BECU doesn't offer a separate home equity loan, however, the fixed-rate advance option functions much like a home equity loan within a HELOC.)
+(BECU doesn't offer a separate home equity loan; however, the fixed-rate advance option functions much like a home equity loan within a HELOC.)

 With a HELOC, you can avoid accruing interest on money before you need it.
 You can borrow and repay as you go for the length of your draw period.